korolainenriikka/mlflow_test/README.md

 * build Docker image: `cd mlflow_test && docker build -t mnist-dockerized -f Dockerfile .`

-* run this model from the home directory with `source venv/bin/activate && mlflow run mlflow_test`.
+* run this model from the home directory with `source venv/bin/activate && mlflow run mlflow_test -P path-to-data=/`.
 If 'Digit prediction accuracy: ...' is printed, setup has succeeded.
 Metrics are saved to the `mlruns` directory.

 ### Improvements